-In the weeks leading up to the election, there was a lot of talk on my social media feeds about how posting your political views doesn’t change minds, but only serves to either piss off or alienate your friends.
+The question is, on social media, does posting your political views change minds, or only serve to either piss off or alienate your friends?

-Trying to change my mind about an issue only makes me think you’re a narcissist.
+The truth is, trying to change my mind about an issue over social media only makes me think you’re a narcissist.
 And super annoys me.
-And maybe makes me want to defriend you.
+And maybe makes me want to un-friend you.

-Most of the time I owned up to my own hypocrisy and scrolled quickly past yet another dramatic political plea from a friend.
+Most of the time I own up to my own hypocrisy and scrolled quickly past yet another political plea from a friend.

-But in the end, perhaps I would have learned more from this political season if I had read those pleas.
+But in the end, perhaps I would have learned more from online political discourse if I had read those pleas.